Two topological phases in exchange alternating spin-1 nanographene chains: Single particle and many-body spectra

-Importantly, inspection of the single-particle spectra allows us to anticipate the modulation of the intermolecular exchange, due to the Kinetic exchange contribution that scales with the splitting of the zero modes \cite{jacob22,henriques2023anatomy}.
-Comparing the different single particle spectra, we find that in the passivated [4]-triangulene dimers the difference in zero mode splitting between the two types of dimers is larger than in the extended-Oly. dimers.
+\bluecolor{Importantly, inspection of the single-particle spectra already allows us to anticipate the modulation of the intermolecular exchange, since kinetic exchange scales with the splitting of the zero modes \cite{jacob22,henriques2023anatomy}.
+Comparing the different spectra, we find that in the passivated [4]-triangulene dimers the difference in zero mode splitting is larger than in the extended-Oly. dimers.
 This is a consequence of the ingenious choice of passivated sites in the [4]-triangulene.
-By passivating sites close to the binding region between monomers, we effectively push the monomer's zero modes away from this vertex, leading to a smaller inter-triangulene mode hybridization \cite{jacob22, henriques2023anatomy}.
+By passivating sites close to the dimer's binding region, we effectively push the monomer's zero modes away from this vertex, leading to a smaller inter-triangulene mode hybridization \cite{jacob22, henriques2023anatomy}.
 The opposite is true when we passivate sites away from the binding region instead.
-As a result, we can expect a larger difference in the exchange parameters of the passivated [4]-triangulene system than in the extended-Oly case.
+As a result, we can expect a larger difference in the exchange parameters of the passivated [4]-triangulene system than in the extended-Oly. case.}

+\bluecolor{Having solved the single particle problem, we consider now the case with finite $U$.
+To obtain the energy spectrum in this case we solve the Hamiltonian expressed in terms of a subset of single particle states; the active space.
+Here we adopt a minimal approach, where we solve the Hubbard model in a CAS(4,4) approximation containing only the zero modes for all dimers, except for the extended-Oly.
+Type-II dimer where we perform CAS(6,6) instead, in order to include the two orbitals which appear close to zero energy.}